enkidevs/curriculum/Java/Fundamentals/limit-accessibility-of-fields.md

 An incorrect assumption is that declaring a field or variable as `final` makes the object referenced _immutable_.

-Declaring variables with a `final` type *prevents* changes the memory address to which the variable points to , but not changes to the *object itself*.
+Declaring variables with a `final` type *prevents* changes to the memory address to which the variable points to, but not changes to the *object itself*.

 Consider this:
 ```